 Career and professional development

 Another way that you can use mentoring programs to attract top talents is to provide opportunities for your employees to attain their career development goals throughout their life cycle.
-You must provide a supportive environment where your employees can gain new skills and climb up on careers through professional development opportunities.
+You must provide a supportive environment where your employees can gain new skills and climb up the career ladder through professional development opportunities.

 Providing experienced mentors to less experienced employees encourages the latter to obtain new skills.
-It offers an avenue for job training although mentorship programs are more expensive than that.
+It offers an avenue for job training, although mentorship programs are more expensive than that.
 A mentoring relationship is more meaningful because of the focus on skills development and forging social ties.
-It’s the ability to build a relationship with their mentors that matter.
+It’s the ability to build a relationship with their mentors that matters.

 Improve employee engagement